Q: What can I do with my ethnicity estimates?

 Q: Why do my DNA ethnicity results keep changing?

-The real problem is that humankind has just been too friendly over the last, say, five thousand years.
+But that’s not the reality—humankind as just been too friendly over the last, say, 5,000 years.
 People from Ireland don’t look all that genetically different from those in Scotland or England or Wales.
-So trying to tease out this one ethnicity from among the others is a very tricky business.
-So if you have suddenly become more Scottish, don’t feel like you have to like haggis or black pudding.
-It may turn out that your English DNA is now just masquerading as Scottish.
+As a result, trying to tease out this one ethnicity from among the others is a very tricky business.

 So if things will always be changing, what can our DNA tell us?
 Well, it can say with certainty that you have heritage from broader geographic regions, like Western Europe.
 And, as our testing gets more sensitive, we will be able to have increasing confidence in smaller geographic regions.